LiderTeknolojiGelistirme/XR4MCR/README.md

 The technologies selected for the XR4MCR project are optimized to support multi-user mixed reality training scenarios.
 The following table summarizes the contributions of the selected technologies to the project:

-TABLE 5.4: Evaluation of Technology Choices
+Table 4: Evaluation of Technology Choices

 | **Technology** | **Contribution to the Project** | **Advantage Over Alternative** |
 | --- | --- | --- |